-The Lord of the Rings vs Harry Potter: Dark Lords
+The Lord of the Rings vs Harry Potter: Sauron or Lord Voldemort?

 Sauron and Lord Voldemort are two of the most fascinating and mysterious super-villains of fantasy.
 They are both dark, demented, evil, and possess unimagined terrible powers.

-The two wizards below studied and practiced the Dark Arts – a type of magic that is used to cause harm to, exert control over, or kill the victim.
-They even participated in the illegal breeding of Dark creatures, the usage or creation of dark objects, or inflict injury or death on others often using dangerous curses, and other dark charms.
+The two wizards studied and practiced the Dark Arts, a type of magic that is used to cause harm to, exert control over, or kill the victim.
+They even participated in the illegal breeding of Dark creatures, the usage or creation of dark objects, or inflicting injury or death on others often using dangerous curses, and other dark charms.

-The Lord of the Rings vs Harry Potter: Wizards and Sorceress
+The Lord of the Rings vs Harry Potter: Gandalf or Dumbledore?

 Gandalf and Dumbledore are the quintessential wizards.
 Both are exactly what we picture when we talk about wizards, wise old mentors with a gift for leadership, and the secret arts (not to mention the greybeards, the long robes, and the funny hats).
 But who is truly the better wizard?